 Does moving faster than my body can move on it’s own put a strain on the body?

 I remember that question arising in a class.
 Was it physics or physiology?
 I don’t know.
 What I do know is that it seems like it takes days to recover after one of these trips.
 I can never figure out why I’m so tired when all I did was sit, hang out with my husband and baby, and maybe fall asleep.
 But it’s exhausting!
 Maybe it’s the sitting?
 Our bodies were made to move.
-But, while exhausting, sitting at a desk in an office all day never made me THAT tired!
+But, while exhausting, sitting at a desk in an office all day never made me as tired as sitting in a car.

 This is an important question for my family because we tend to be a bit nomadic.
 The longest I’ve lived in one place since I was a junior in high school was four years.
 I got a little stir-crazy at that three-year mark.
 Perhaps it’s just because I haven’t found “home” yet.